Mario Runco Jr.

-Lieutenant Commander (LCDR) Mario Runco Jr. is a former United States Naval officer and NASA astronaut.
+Mario Runco Jr. is a former United States Naval officer and NASA astronaut.
 He was selected as an astronaut with in 1987.
 He flew three Space Shuttle missions, performed a spacewalk on his second mission, and is now retired both from NASA and the U.S. Navy.

 Early life and education

 Mario Runco, Jr. was born on January 26, 1952, in The Bronx, New York, to Mario and Filomena Ragusa Runco.
 Raised in the Highbridge neighborhood of The Bronx, his family moved to Yonkers, New York, in his early teen years.
 Runco graduated from Sacred Heart School, in the Bronx, NY in 1966 and Cardinal Hayes High School, the Bronx, NY in 1970.
 He earned a bachelor of science degree in meteorology and physical oceanography from the City College of New York in 1974 and a master of science degree in meteorology from Rutgers University in 1976.
 He played intercollegiate ice hockey on the City College of New York and Rutgers University teams.